Who is Eligible for Financial Aid?

 Financial aid eligibility is determined by information provided on your Free Application for Federal Student Aid (FAFSA).
 In general, to be eligible for financial aid, a student must:

-- Have a high school diploma, General Education Development (GED) certificate, or have graduated from a certified homeschool program.
+- Have a high school diploma, General Education Development (GED) certificate, or have graduated from an approved homeschool equivalent;

 Other Factors Affecting Eligibility

-Once awarded financial aid, additional factors may impact a student’s financial aid award.
-Factors that may require a change in a student’s financial aid award include:
+Once a student’s financial aid offer has been processed, additional factors may impact the student’s financial aid offer.
+Factors that may require a change in a student’s financial aid offer include:

-- Sometimes students attend more than one college during one award year.
-Students who have attended another college after July 1, 2012, must notify the Office of Financial Aid at HFCC they have done so.
-Annual award limits for most financial aid programs apply to funds received at all colleges (not just HFCC) and federal regulations generally prohibit a student from receiving financial aid funds at more than one college during the same enrollment period.
+- Attending more than one college during the same award year may reduce a student's offer eligibility.
+Students cannot get financial aid at two schools for the same award period.
+Students who have received financial aid at another school must notify the Office of Financial Aid that they have done so.
+Annual limits for most financial aid programs apply to funds received at all colleges (not just HFC) and federal regulations generally prohibit a student from receiving financial aid funds at more than one college during the same enrollment period.

 - Financial aid recipients must maintain Satisfactory Academic Progress (SAP).
-The Office of Financial Aid has a separate publication which details the standards of progress students must maintain in order to continue to receive financial aid.
-These standards are also described in detail later in this guide.
+The Office of Financial Aid has a separate publication which details the federally mandated minimum standards of progress students must maintain in order to continue to receive financial aid.

-- If you receive funds from an outside agency (such as a scholarship), you MUST make the Office of Financial Aid aware of these funds.
-The Office of Financial Aid coordinates the funds you receive from all sources and the receipt of such outside funding may impact your eligibility for certain federal or state financial aid programs.
+- If you receive funds from an outside agency (such as a scholarship), you MUST inform the Office of Financial Aid about these funds.
+The Office of Financial Aid coordinates the funds received from all sources and the receipt of such outside funding may impact a student's eligibility for certain federal or state financial aid programs.

-- If you have a change in financial or dependency circumstances during the award year, please contact the Office of Financial Aid to update your information.
+- If a student has a change in financial or dependency circumstances during the award year, they must contact the Office of Financial Aid immediately to update their information.

-- Effective for the 2012-2013 year, the amount of Federal Pell Grant funds a student may receive over his/her lifetime is limited to be the equivalent of six years of Pell Grant funding (based on full-time enrollment).
-The Lifetime Eligibility Used (LEU) takes into account all Pell Grant funds received by the student from any college they attended and where they received Pell Grant funds.
-Once the lifetime limit has been reached, a student will no longer be eligible for federal Pell Grant funds at any institution, regardless of their EFC or credits still needed to complete their program.
+- Per federal regulations, the amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited to the equivalent of 6 years of Pell Grant funding (based on full-time enrollment).
+The Lifetime Eligibility Used (LEU) measures all Pell Grant funds received by the student from any college attended where the student received Pell Grant funds.
+Once the lifetime limit has been reached, a student will no longer be eligible for federal Pell Grant funds at any institution, regardless of their Expected Family Contribution (EFC) or credits still needed to complete their undergraduate degree.